WWCK (AM): History

-WCZN, WLQB, WWMN

 The new owner installed a country music format on AM 1570 with the new call sign WCZN ("Your Country Cousin").
 The country format was replaced by oldies as "Solid Gold 16" in 1974.
 In 1975, following the sale of WWCK and WCZN to Reams Broadcasting, WWCK-FM went full-time album rock, and WCZN picked up the Top 40 format.

 This was followed by religious programming as WLQB (1976), a female-oriented talk/adult contemporary format as WWMN (1981), and beautiful music/easy listening as WGMZ (picking up the calls and format that were dropped by 107.9 FM when it became WCRZ in 1984).

-WWCK

 In 1986, AM 1570 became WWCK and began to simulcast WWCK-FM (which switched from AOR to a CHR format on January the 1st of 1989 following the sale of the stations from Reams Broadcasting to Majac of Michigan).
 Originally a daytime-only station on a Mexican clear channel, a treaty signed between the American and Mexican governments allowed the station to broadcast full-time at reduced power at night in 1986.

 Cumulus Media took control of WWCK-AM/FM in March 2000, and a year later, WWCK dropped its simulcast of the FM station in favor of urban contemporary gospel music via ABC Radio's "Rejoice - Musical Soul Food" network.
 The Gospel format lasted four years.

-Talk radio

 On March 1, 2004, WWCK switched to a talk radio format.
 This allowed Flint to once again have a talk station of its own following WFDF AM 910's move into the Detroit radio market as a Radio Disney network affiliate.
 WWCK featured a roster of mainly syndicated conservative talk show hosts including Mark Levin, John Batchelor and Red Eye Radio.

 News, weather, sports, and traffic reports were provided by anchors from WJRT-TV, state news from The Michigan News Network and national/international news from Westwood One News.
 Weekend programs and hosts included Kim Komando, Joe Pags, Bob Brinker, Leo LaPorte, USA Financial Headquarters, Free Talk Live, and Mike Avery's Outdoor Magazine.

-Classic hits and "K 107.3"

 On January 1, 2021, WWCK changed its format from talk to classic hits, branded as "K107.3".
 It also carries Michigan State Spartans football and men's basketball games.

 Cumulus Media suspended operations of the station and its FM translator on March 29, 2025.
+On March 5, 2026, WWCK and its translator resumed operation, with Cumulus submitting a resumption of operations letter to the Federal Communications Commission on March 9, 2026.
+On March 30, 2026, Cumulus Media once again took WWCK and W297CG silent, 25 days after resuming operations.
+The latest Silent Special Temporary Authority (STA) was filed on April 6, 2026.
+Mentioned in an attached file on the STA request Cumulus is in negotiations with a potential buyer of the station, no details were mentioned on who the buyer is.